canonical/data-science-stack/docs/how-to/dss/purge-dss.rst

 .. note::

     This action removes the components of the DSS environment, but it does not remove the DSS CLI or your MicroK8s cluster.
-To remove those, remove their snaps.
+To remove those, `remove their snaps <https://snapcraft.io/docs/quickstart-tour>`_.

 Prerequisites
 -------------